swcarpentry/DEPRECATED-bc/intermediate/regex/03-operators.md

 than using a single monster pattern, and easier to extend if we have to handle more data formats.

-## More operators

-Let's have a look at some different operators that can come in useful in different contexts.

 ### Anchors

 It is possible to 'anchor' the pattern to a particular part of the